Growing leafy greens in central Texas is not as difficult as some would imagine. Once you get the right information, you will be off to great success.

-Leafy greens do well in most soil conditions as long as it drains well.
-Adding compost improves soil texture and composition, providing good growing conditions.
+Leafy greens do well in most soil conditions as long as they drain well.
+Adding compost improves soil texture and composition, providing the right growing environment for the plants.

 Leafy greens do well in a wide range of sunlight.
 They need at least four hours of direct light.
 Planting them in a shadier spot promotes fungal diseases.

 Since leafy greens are cool-season crops, watering is not an issue unless a drought is in place.
 The key is to keep the soil moist but not soggy.
 Dry soil cripples the growth, and wet soil causes root rot.
 If the soil is well prepared, weekly deep watering should be enough.
 But in case of a prolonged drought, increasing the frequency is recommended.